 With 30% of the student body comprised of transfer students, PAFA is committed to making its application process extremely transfer-friendly.
 We accept undergraduate transfers from accredited 2 and 4-year institutions, who wish to continue their fine arts education.

-Students who wish to transfer to PAFA's undergraduate programs should refer to the instructions on the application process for first-year students, preparing a portfolio, and other supplemental information involved with PAFA's overall admissions process.
+Students who wish to transfer to PAFA's undergraduate programs should refer to the application instructions for incoming first-year students on the Undergraduate Admissions page, including portfolio requirements and other supplemental information.

 Transfer of Credit

 PAFA accepts up to 63 credits earned in a variety of coursework at other accredited colleges or universities in the US.

 - A grade of C or better is required in order to transfer credits from other institutions.
 A C- grade will not be accepted by PAFA.

 - The course must be equivalent to a course offered by PAFA; refer to the chart below for credit limits and areas of study.

 - Credits awarded at a previous institution through internal placement tests are not eligible for transfer credit.

 - Coursework must have been completed in the past 10 years to be eligible for transfer credit.